katiehuangx/katiehuangx/README.md

 ### ✨ About Me in 30 Secs ✨
 - 👩🏻‍💻 Accounting background + ACCA with 7 years professional experience.
-- 📊 Transition to Data Analytics in Mar 2021 - Why?
-I've always been intrigued with Python programming.
+- 📊 Transition to Data Analytics in Mar 2021.
 - 👩🏻‍🍳 Loves cooking, can spend hours in the kitchen.
 - 📚 Uses Excel for everything - personal accounts, study schedule, meal planning, travel itinerary.